Using Agents and Tools

 In the plugin, tools are simply context and actions that are shared with an LLM via a system

 prompt.
-The LLM and the chat buffer act as an agent by orchestrating their use within Neovim.
-Tools give LLM's knowledge and a defined schema which can be included in the response for the plugin to parse, execute and feedback on.
+The LLM can act as an agent by requesting tools via the chat buffer which in turn orchestrates their use within Neovim.
 Agents and tools can be added as a participant to the chat buffer by using the @

 key.